fynv/ThrustRTC/README.md

 ## Building the code

-### Dependencies
+### Build-time Dependencies

+* CMake 3.x
-* CUDA toolkit >= 7.0 is required.
+* CUDA toolkit >= 7.0 (CMake needs to find it.
+Only the driver header cuda.h and cuda.lib/libcuda.so are used)
-* The shared library of NVRTC is needed to be redistributed with this library.
 * C libraries of Python 3 is required to build the Python binding part of the code.
-* CMake 3.x

 ### Building with CMake